abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 ![DB diagram budget](/assets/images/articles/7_db_diagram_budget.png)

 Given that a user can have multiple budgets, a Foreign Key on the `account` table by id is necessary.
-Additionally, to ensure uniqueness within a user's set of budgets—since different users might assign identical names to their budgets but within a single user's scope each budget name must be unique—we will implement a unique index on the account and title.
+Additionally, to ensure uniqueness within a user's set of budgets - since different users might assign identical names to their budgets but within a single user's scope each budget name must be unique - we will implement a unique index on the account and title.

 The modifications to the models are as follows: